Level 2 Development

 Washington Business Journal

-By Daniel J. Sernovitz
+by Daniel J. Sernovitz

 Level 2 Development is planning to develop a 315-unit mixed-use apartment project near Union Market that it hopes will pay homage to New York's Meatpacking District at a gateway site leading into the District's NoMa neighborhood.

-Level 2, which is also a part of the team working with Edens to remake the 45-acre Union Market, has filed a Planned Unit Development Application with the District to build 315 apartment units and just shy of 8,500 square feet of retail space at 320 Florida Ave.
-NE.
-The site currently includes a Burger King and is the last parcel on the east side of Florida before crossing over the railroad tracks and into the neighborhood north of Massachusetts Avenue, known as NoMa.
+Level 2, which is also a part of the team working with Edens to remake the 45-acre Union Market, has filed a Planned Unit Development Application with the District to build 315 apartment units and just shy

 Level 2’s 315-Unit Union Market Project Sets Delivery for Late 2018